jarusll/the-logs/index.md

 I read some of "One more thing: stories & other stories".
 Good short stories.

+I looked at nixos, I like the idea.
+Now I need to find out & justify if it works for me.

 # 2022-03-30

 ### Plan for today